hetzneronline/community-content/tutorials/deploy-elk-stack-with-docker/en.01.md

 ### Step 2.1 - Start elasticsearch (Optional)

-The next step is to start the `elasticsearch` container, you can do this using the `docker compose` command:
+The next step is to start the elasticsearch container.
+You can do this using the `docker compose` command:

 ```shell
 docker compose up -d